rapyuta-robotics/rapyuta-io-docs/hugo/content/core-concepts/metrics.md

 {{% /notice %}}

 ## QoS guarantee
 The QoS guarantee level is an agreement between the sender of a message and the receiver of a message that defines the guarantee of delivery for a specific message.
-In rapyuta.io, the messages are generally metrics or logs that are sent to rapyuta.io servers.
+In rapyuta.io, the messages are generally metrics or logs of a device, which are sent to rapyuta.io servers.

+{{% notice note %}}
+QoS guarantee levels described here are different from the QoS guarantee that you set while adding a new rapyuta.io package.
+{{% /notice %}}

 There are three QoS levels:

 * Low
 * Medium